 The article will bring more detail on topics such as:

-This chapter will discuss what cold heading forming is, the materials, and tooling used.
+This chapter will discuss the definition, materials, and tooling methods used in cold forming.

-Cold heading can be taken as a forging operation without the use of heat.
-Cold forming consists of upsetting and extruding, and are performed together with other cold heading processes such as blank rolling, piercing, pointing, thread rolling, sizing, and trimming.
+Cold heading can be considered a forging operation without the use of heat.
+It is performed together with other cold heading processes such as blank rolling, piercing, pointing, thread rolling, sizing, and trimming.
 Cold heading is also an industrial process that acts as the primary way to make metal threaded fittings and fasteners.

-The cold heading process involves forging at very high speeds where the coiled wire is carefully sheared to length at room temperature and correct pressure.
+The cold heading process involves forging at very high speeds where the coiled wire is carefully sheared to length at room temperature and the correct pressure.
 Then it is moved through continuous die and tool openings to displace and shape the working metal to form the required product.
-The cold heading process can be of use to decrease or increase feedstock diameters and lengths and can remove little amounts of material through piercing and trimming.
-All these cold heading processes and operations are done in a continuous planned process.
+The cold heading process can decrease or increase feedstock diameters and lengths and can remove small amounts of material through piercing and trimming.
+All cold heading processes and operations are done in a continuous, planned process.

-Cold forming is a metal working method that has been used extensively.
 Historically, cold heading was only used for making very simple fasteners.
-Currently, cold heading is an automated high speed and a multi-station method that is able to produce composite fasteners economically and other components.
-With the improvement of technology and growth in cold heading, the equipment has the ability to cold form parts from tougher metals, including higher temperature alloys and stainless steels.
+Currently, cold heading is an automated high-speed and multi-station method that is able to economically produce composite fasteners and other components.
+With the improvement of technology and growth in cold heading, the equipment has the ability to cold form parts from tougher metals, including higher-temperature alloys and stainless steels.

 The inserted part of the die is put under intense radial pressure with each single blow.
 They would quickly explode and fail if they lack or do not have some form of support.
 To solve this problem they are forced hard into the casing.
 This casing is much larger and is able absorb in and disperse all the pressure building up giving integrity to the die for many parts or cycles.These die casings can be used many times before they need to be changed.